braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/data_transformation/creating_a_transformation.md

 {% tabs %}
 {% tab Beginner - POST: Track users %}

-Here, you can write transformation code to define how you want to map various webhook values to Braze user profiles.
+Here, write transformation code to define how to map various webhook values to Braze user profiles.

 1. New transformations have this default template in the **Transformation Code** section:
     ```